Child Support / Depository

 Driver’s License Suspension Program

-Clay County’s Child Support Driver’s License Motor Vehicle Registration Suspension Program is a Child Support Enforcement initiative offered by the Clay County Clerk of Court.
-Pursuant to Florida Statutes 61.13016 and 322.05 when a payor is fifteen (15) days delinquent, the Payee may upon written request, initiate the suspension program.
+Clay County’s Child Support Driver’s License Motor Vehicle Registration Suspension Program is a Child Support Enforcement initiative offered by the Clay County Clerk of Courts.
+Pursuant to Florida Statutes 61.13016 and 322.05 , a payor who is fifteen (15) days delinquent, is subject to, upon payee’s written request, the initiation of the suspension program.

-- You must have a Clay County Order for child support payments.
+- You must have a Clay County, Florida, order for child support payments

 Complete the Request to Suspend Driver’s License and Motor Vehicle Registration Form and return it to our office.

-- Enter into a written agreement for delinquency repayment, plus pay the $25.00 delinquency fee per Florida Statute 322.245(2).
+- Enter into a written agreement for delinquency repayment, plus pay the $25 delinquency fee per Florida Statute 322.245(2), or

-- File a petition for hearing with the court to “Contest the Suspension”.
-The payor is responsible for any filing fees charged by the Clerk’s Office, in addition to paying the $25.00 delinquency fee per Florida Statute 322.245(2)
+- File a petition for hearing with the court to ‘Contest the Suspension’; payor is responsible for filing fees charged by the Clerk’s Office, in addition to paying the $25 delinquency fee per Florida Statute 322.245(2).

 If the payor fails to select one of these options within twenty (20) days from the date of the Notice of Intent to Suspend Florida Driver’s License and Motor Vehicle Registration, the Clerk’s Office will forward a request to suspend the payor’s driver’s license and motor vehicle registration to the Florida Department of Highway Safety and Motor Vehicles.
 The suspension cannot be reinstated until the full delinquency and fees are paid, or the parents enter into a written agreement for the repayment of the delinquent child support monies.